Tyson's Run: Production

 Principal photography began in Atlanta on July 9, 2018.
-Filming also occurred in Marietta, Georgia.
+Filming also occurred in Marietta, Georgia and Stockbridge, Georgia.
+Bass was unaware that Dodson is on the autism spectrum when he cast him as the autistic character Tyson.

 Release

 The film was released in select theaters on March 11, 2022.

 Reception

 In the United States and Canada, the film earned $212,800 from 428 theaters in its opening weekend.

 Rick Bentley of KGET-TV awarded the film two and a half stars and wrote, "As a sports movie dealing with marathon running, Tyson’s Run hits the wall in the first act as it just never finds the proper stride or pacing.
 It does get a few more miles out of the family elements."

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 60% based on 5 reviews, with an average rating of 6.10/10.